Normalized Berkovich spaces and surface singularities: Local analytic structure

-where the bottom arrow is induced by the morphism induced on formal spectra by $\pi$; it is an isomorphism thanks to~\ref{lem_admissible_1}.
-It follows that $\varphi$ is injective only if $\pi$ is injective, that is only if $\Tor_A=0$. \end{proof}
+where the bottom arrow is induced by the morphism induced on formal spectra by $\pi$; it is an isomorphism thanks to Lemma~\ref{lem_admissible_1}.
+Since $\psi$ is injective from the previous part, it follows that $\varphi$ is injective only if $\pi$ is injective, that is only if $A_{\tors}=0$. \end{proof}

-\pa{ Let $\X$ be a special formal scheme over $k$, and let $\mathscr{T}_\X$ be the subsheaf of $\OO_X$ such that $\mathscr T_\X(\Spf A)=\Tor_A$ for every affine subscheme $\Spf A$ of $\X$.
-It's a coherent ideal subsheaf of $\OO_\X$, so we can consider the quotient $\OO_X/\mathscr T_\X$.
-The special formal scheme $\X_{adm}$ is defined as the closed formal subscheme of $\X$ defined by $\mathscr T$.
-It is an admissible special formal scheme over $k$ which we call the \defi{admissible special formal scheme associated to} $\X$.
+\pa{ Let $\X$ be a special formal scheme over $k$, and let $\mathscr{T}_\X$ be the subsheaf of $\OO_\X$ such that $\mathscr T_\X(\Spf A)=A_{\tors}$ for every affine subscheme $\Spf A$ of $\X$.
+It's a coherent ideal subsheaf of $\OO_\X$, so we can consider the quotient $\OO_\X/\mathscr T_\X$.
+The special formal scheme $\X_{\mathrm{adm}}$ is defined as the closed formal subscheme of $\X$ defined by $\mathscr T$.
+It is an admissible special formal scheme over $k$ that we call the \defi{admissible special formal scheme associated with} $\X$.
 Its normalized Berkovich space coincides with the one of $\X$. }

 The following proposition is the analogue of an important classical result for formal $R$-schemes of finite type.